-- This is the last day you can purchase health insurance without a “qualifying life circumstance” such as marriage, birth, job loss or employment, death, divorce, or a promotion.
+- The last day you could purchase health insurance without a “qualifying life circumstance” such as marriage, birth, job loss or employment, death, divorce, or a promotion was March 31.
+If you have any of the listed qualifying life circumstances you can enroll anytime within 30 days of the date of the event.

 - If you don't have health insurance after this date, you will have to pay the federal penalty for being uninsured.
 Click here for more information.